vespa-cloud/cord-19-search/trec-covid.md

 # TREC-COVID

 This readme demonstrates how to reproduce ranking runs on the TREC_COVID relevance dataset.
-Go throug [experimenting](experiment-yourself.md) first on how to build and deploy the app.
+Go through [experimenting](experiment-yourself.md) first on how to build and deploy the app.